 Holders of depositary interests (the "Depositary Interests") shall be invited to attend the Meeting by CCNL in its capacity as custodian for the Depositary Interests and on behalf of the Corporation.
-If you are a holder of Depositary Interests in the Corporation, please fill in the form of instruction (the "Form of Instruction") and return the completed Form of Instruction to Computershare Investor Services PLC, The Pavilions, Bridgwater Road, Bristol, BS99 6ZY, United Kingdom not less than 72 hours (excluding weekends and holidays) before the time for holding the Meeting or any adjournment thereof.
+If you are a holder of Depositary Interests in the Corporation, please fill in the form of instruction (the "Form of Instruction") and return the completed Form of Instruction to Computershare Investor Services PLC, The Pavilions, Bridgwater Road, Bristol, BS99 6ZY, United Kingdom no later than 11:00 am (Dublin time) on 8 September 2017.
 The completion and return of the Form of Instruction will not preclude you from attending the Meeting and voting in person if you so wish.
-Should you wish to attend the meeting and/or vote at the Meeting please notify Computershare Investor Services PLC in writing at the address above or email UKALLDITeam2@computershare.co.uk.
+Should you wish to attend the meeting and/or vote at the Meeting please notify Computershare Investor Services PLC in writing at the address above or email !UKALLDITeam2@computershare.co.uk.
 In all cases, Beneficial Shareholders should carefully follow the instructions of their intermediary, including those regarding when, where and by what means the voting instruction form or proxy form must be delivered.

-Alternatively, holders of depositary interests may register their voting instruction for the Meeting electronically.
+Alternatively, holders of Depositary Interests may register their voting instruction for the Meeting electronically.
 This can be done by either voting through the CREST system, or by accessing the website www.investorcentre.co.uk/eproxy operated by Computershare Investor Services PLC, using the Control Number, PIN and Shareholder Reference Number set out on their Form of Instruction, where full details of the procedure are given.

-To give an instruction via the CREST system, CREST messages must be received by the issuer's agent (ID number 3RA50) not later than 11:00 am Calgary time on 16 June 2016.
-For this purposes, the time of receipt will be taken to be the time (as determined by the timestamp generated by the CREST system) from which the issuer's agent is able to retrieve the message.
+To give an instruction via the CREST system, CREST messages must be received by the issuer's agent (ID number 3RA50) not later than 11:00 am Dublin time on 8 September 2017.
+For this purpose, the time of receipt will be taken to be the time (as determined by the timestamp generated by the CREST system) from which the issuer's agent is able to retrieve the message.
 The Corporation may treat as invalid an appointment sent by CREST in the circumstances set out in Regulation 35(5)(a) of the Uncertificated Securities Regulations 2001.